 Infertility affects both men and women — and treatment is available.
 Depending on the source of the problem, your gynecologist, your partner's urologist or your family doctor might be able to help.
 In some cases, a fertility specialist offers the best hope.

-- Frequently asked questions.
-Contraception FAQ024.
-Fertility awareness-based methods of family planning.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Fertility-Awareness-Based-Methods-of-Family-Planning.
-Accessed Sept.
-28, 2016.
+- FAQs: Fertility awareness-based methods of family planning.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/fertility-awareness-based-methods-of-family-planning.
+Accessed Nov.
+5, 2021.

 - Preconception health.
 Office on Women's Health. https://www.womenshealth.gov/pregnancy/you-get-pregnant/preconception-health.
 Accessed Nov.
 5, 2021.